Derrick White NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, he's accounted for 11.3% of his team's three-pointers made, averaging 1.8 per game.

+- The Hawks concede 44.1 rebounds per game, ranking 19th in the NBA.

-- Conceding 26 assists per game, the Hawks are the 22nd-ranked squad in the NBA.
+- The Hawks allow 26 assists per game, 22nd-ranked in the league.

-- The Hawks are the eighth-ranked team in the NBA at allowing threes, giving up 11.9 made 3-pointers per contest.
+- Allowing 11.9 made 3-pointers per game, the Hawks are the eighth-ranked squad in the league.

 Derrick White vs. the Hawks